jack-markle/hackathon-dev/planning_docs/milestones/03-orchestrator-and-agents-langchain.md

 Ensure the explanation references the **same trade-offs** the `goodness` metric encodes:

-- If goodness is low because adjustment is aggressive:
+- If goodness is low because adjustment is aggressive or because corporate pressure is pushing against guardrails:
-  - Explanation should mention risk or fairness concerns.
+  - Explanation should mention risk, fairness concerns, and any tension between corporate goals and constraints.
 - If goodness is high:
-  - Explanation should mention balance between revenue and customer impact.
+  - Explanation should mention balance between revenue, corporate objectives, and customer impact within market/ethics constraints.

 Example input to the chain (for reference only):